 If you take methadone for drug addiction: Take your missed dose the next day at the regular time.
 If you miss your doses for longer than 3 days in a row, call your doctor for instructions.
-You may need to restart at a lower dose.
+You may need to restart your dosing schedule at a lower dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-A methadone overdose can be fatal, especially in a child or other person using the medicine without a prescription.
-Overdose symptoms may include slow breathing and heart rate, severe drowsiness, muscle weakness, cold and clammy skin, pinpoint pupils, and fainting.
+An overdose can be fatal, especially in a child or person using opioid medicine without a prescription.
+Overdose symptoms may include severe drowsiness, pinpoint pupils, slow breathing, or no breathing.

 Methadone side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to methadone: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to methadone: hives; difficult breathing; swelling of your face, lips, tongue, or throat.